 Since the fingerprint sensor on the Honor 8 Pro is on the back of the smartphone, thus differentiating Honor from its mother company Huawei, it can accommodate a 5.7-inch WQHD display on the front of the smartphone.
 The top and bottom bezel of the smartphone are therefore smaller than on the iPhone 6 Plus, but compared to a Samsung Galaxy S8 and LG G6, they are still very wide.

-As for the handling, the Honor 8 Pro cashes in at a very high level.
-It is very robust thanks to the unibody metal housing and there are no irregular seams or gaps that interfere with the sleek exterior.
+As for how it feels, the Honor 8 Pro cashes in at a very high level.
+It's very robust thanks to the unibody metal housing and there are no irregular seams or gaps that interfere with the sleek exterior.
 The buttons, like the case itself, are made of metal, and the on/off button has a patterned surface so that one can easily identify it by touch without having to look at it.

 It's worth noting that Honor did not compromise on this great smartphone in any way: all four sides are designed to provide improved grip.

 In terms of the display, Honor is taking its first step towards VR with the large 5.7-inch LTPS IPS panel with a maximum resolution of 1,440 x 2,560 pixels.
 Thus, you get a pixel density of almost 515 ppi.